 Can I be okay, not being okay?

-Can I be comfortable, not being comfortable?
+Can I be comfortable, being uncomfortable?

 “The goal of life isn’t to be happy … it is the experience of being alive!”

 Confidence comes from not being afraid of a negative emotion.
 Right?
 Think about it.
 Confidence as a missionary, in part, came from not being afraid of being bit by a dog.
 In fact, I EXPECTED to be bit by a dog.
 I wasn’t shy to approach a door.
 I wasn’t scared to walk down a new street.
 I smiled at the barking dogs.
 And, guess what, the people around me started smiling too.

 My experience?
 I was loved more deeply than I was hated.
 I was hugged and kissed more often than I was spit upon or rejected.

 Confidence comes from not being afraid of discomfort or negative emotions.
 Insecurity, on the other hand, comes from thinking I cannot handle negative experiences or negative emotions.